 It should be noted that foreign workers with a place of work in Switzerland are also entitled to the allowance regardless of their place of residence and residence status, as long as they are subject to the Swiss social security system.
 Cross-border workers, for example, are entitled to a short-time work allowance from the first day they take up an activity subject to Swiss unemployment insurance contributions provided they meet the other conditions set out above.
 By contrast, workers posted from a Swiss employer to other countries for a longer period of time cannot benefit from short-time work allowances.

-Starting from 1 September 2020, the extended scope of application does not apply anymore.
+Starting from 1 September 2020, the extended scope of application does not apply to the same extent anymore.
 Instead, the statutory rules of Art.
-31- 33 of the Federal Act on Unemployment Insurance are again applicable.
+31- 33 of the Federal Act on Unemployment Insurance are generally applicable again.
 An exception is made for the workload of vocational trainers in connection with the training of apprentices, if the company can prove that the training cannot be guaranteed in the event of inadequate supervision (see Art.
-8j COVID-19 Ordinance on Unemployment Insurance valid from 1 September 2020).
+8j COVID-19 Ordinance on Unemployment Insurance).
 These working hours spent on the training of apprentices are to be treated as creditable absence from work and are therefore not to be included in the actual hours worked in the application for compensation.
+Moreover, the extended scope of application for on-call workers remains applicable (see Art.
+8f COVID-19 Ordinance on Unemployment Insurance).

 3. What is the amount and duration of the compensation?